 Germany also appears to be backing away from any military intervention in Syria.
 Government officials say a military commitment has not been requested and is not being considered.

 Syria denies carrying out a chemical attack and accuses the rebels of using such weapons on Syrian soldiers.
-In Rome, supporters of Syrian President Assad rallied on Friday to voice opposition to any foreign military intervention in the country.
+The country's Foreign Ministry repeated Friday its accusation that Washington is using "fabrications and lies" as a pretext to attack Syria.

-Secretary-General Ban Ki-moon is discussing developments in Syria with the five permanent members of the U.N.
+U.N.
+Secretary-General Ban Ki-moon discussed developments in Syria with the five permanent members of the U.N.
 Security Council on Friday.

 Earlier this week, diplomats from Russia and China indicated unwillingness to support a British-draft resolution on possible military action against Syria.